SanghamitraDutta/Clicks_And_Impressions/README.md

 2. Created another notebook, **LL_Download_Transform_Upload**, to download, transform and upload the data in batches.
 The step wise process in the notebook is detailed below:
      i) Downloads batches of 20 files from S3 bucket.
 Batch size can be changed to optimize the process ii)Performs several steps to transform the raw data into a format that can be easily queried for further analysis.
-        - Converts json files to dataframe using ensuring each key in the nested dictionaries is a separate column
+        - Converts json files to dataframe using ensuring each key in the nested dictionaries is a separate column.
-        - Change date format
+        - Change date format.
-        - Drops repetitive column `User.Key`
+        - Drops repetitive column `User.Key`.
-        - Extracts data from list columns as comma separated strings
+        - Extracts data from list columns as comma separated strings.
         - Renames columns to ensure names are compliant with the Redshift column naming conventions.
-    iii)Upload the processed dataframe to a separate S3 bucket in csv format
+    iii)Upload the processed dataframe to a separate S3 bucket in csv format.
-    iV) Append the processed S3 file to Redshift table
+    iv) Append the processed S3 file to Redshift table.
 3. Delete the processed file from S3 (save on storage space)